 Philip’s posts on New America Foundation’s Sustaining Democracy in a Digital Age blog

-Gina Neff is an Assistant Professor in the Department of Communication at University of Washington.
+Gina Neff was a visiting fellow at CITP from 2012 to 2013.
+During her time at CITP she was also an assistant professor in the Department of Communication at University of Washington.
 She studies the relationship between society and communication technologies, as well as between culture and communication.
 Her research focuses on (1) how work, communication technologies, and organizational structures relate to one another and (2) the commercial production of mediated culture in communication industries.
-Her current research projects include a book manuscript entitled Venture Labor on work and discourses of risk in high-tech firms, a project on internships and the entry-level labor market in communication industries, and on-going documentation of organizational challenges that high-tech and innovative industries face.
+Her research projects included a book manuscript entitled Venture Labor on work and discourses of risk in high-tech firms, a project on internships and the entry-level labor market in communication industries, and on-going documentation of organizational challenges that high-tech and innovative industries face.
 She holds both a Ph.D. in sociology and a B.A. in economics and Middle Eastern Languages and Cultures from Columbia University.

-Russell Neuman is the John Derby Evans Professor of Media Technology and Research Professor, Center for Political Studies, Institute for Social Research at the University of Michigan.
+Russell Neuman was a visiting fellowat CITP from 2010 to 2011.
+During his time at CITP he was also the John Derby Evans Professor of Media Technology and Research Professor, Center for Political Studies, Institute for Social Research at the University of Michigan.
 Professor Neuman’s research and teaching span two fields in communications: behavioral research on communication effects with a focus on political communication and new media technology and policy with a focus on the social and political impacts of new media diffusion.
 He has published several books and numerous articles on these topics.
 Professor Neuman recently worked on information and security technology policy at the White House Office of Science and Technology Policy.
 Dr. Neuman taught at the University of Pennsylvania where he directed the Information and Society Program of the Annenberg Public Policy Center.
 He also taught at Harvard and Yale and was one of the founding faculty of the MIT Media Laboratory.

 Russell’s Home Page

-Frank Pasquale is a Professor of Law at Seton Hall University, and has been a Visiting Professor at Yale Law School and Cardozo School of Law.
+Frank Pasquale was a visting fellow at CITP from 2010 to 2011.
+During his time at CITP he was also a professor of law at Seton Hall University, and has been a visiting professor at Yale Law School and Cardozo School of Law.
 He has published widely on the regulation of information and health-related technology.
 He holds a law degree from Yale, an M.Phil. from Oxford, and practiced at Arnold & Porter LLC before entering academia.
 He researches the role of intermediaries online, including search engines, internet service providers, and social networks.
-His work at the Center will continue to focus on these topics as he drafts a book proposing ways to make dominant intermediaries more accountable to stakeholders.
+His work at the Center focused on these topics as he was drafting a book proposing ways to make dominant intermediaries more accountable to stakeholders.

 Frank’s posts at Concurring Opinions